ontolex/morph/index.md

 **trattaménto** s. m. [der. di *trattare*]

-To be able to not only encode this descriptive information, but also possibly further specifying it by expressing additional details, in OntoLex-Morph word formation relations are reified in a dedicated class, `morph:WordFormationRelation`.
+To be able to not only encode this descriptive information but also possibly further specify it by expressing additional details, in OntoLex-Morph word formation relations are reified in a dedicated class, `morph:WordFormationRelation`.
 Since word formation relations are relations between different lexical entries, this class is defined as a subclass of the class introduced in the vartrans module of OntoLex for such relations -- namely, `vartrans:LexicalRelation`.
 As a consequence, vartrans properties are also used to link lexical entries to the relations holding between them: specifically, each word formation relation is linked through `vartrans:source` to its base(s) and through `vartrans:target` to the derivative.

 <div class="entity">